ContextMapper/context-mapper-examples/src/main/cml/insurance-example/README.md

 <img alt="Insurance Company Example Context Map" src="./images/ContextMap-Illustration.png" width="650px">

-You can find the corresponding context map in CML (Context Mapper Language) here in different versions and levels of detail:
+You can find the corresponding context map in CML (Context Mapper Language) here in different versions and levels of detail (stages).
+The first four stages do not contain detailed domain models and should be understandable for users without technical knowledge (business analysis only).
+The last stage contains details of the domain models including attributes for all domain objects and are designed for software engineers and architects.

- * [Insurance-Example-Simple](./Insurance-Example-Simple.cml): Business analysis level (no detailed specification of data types etc.)
- * [Insurance-Example-Detailed](./Insurance-Example-Detailed.cml): Software architect and engineering level
+ * [Insurance-Example-Stage-1](./Insurance-Example-Stage-1.cml): A simple context map without relationship patterns in upstream-downstream relationships and without details of the bounded contexts.
+ * [Insurance-Example-Stage-2](./Insurance-Example-Stage-2.cml): This stage refines the relationships on the context map and adds the corresponding DDD relationship patterns.
+ * [Insurance-Example-Stage-3](./Insurance-Example-Stage-3.cml): In stage three we added first details to the bounded contexts and specified the aggregates.
+ * [Insurance-Example-Stage-4](./Insurance-Example-Stage-4.cml): A simple version including all domain objects but no attributes.
+This stage should still be understandable for users without technical knowledge.
+ * [Insurance-Example-Stage-5](./Insurance-Example-Stage-5.cml): Finally, a detailed context map on the architect and engineering level.
+All domain objects are specified in detail (including attributes).
+This example further contains the repositories and services of the DDD sample app.
- * [Insurance-Example_Alternative-Relationship-Syntax](./Insurance-Example_Alternative-Relationship-Syntax.cml): Simple context map illustrating the alternative relationship syntax
+ * [Insurance-Example_Alternative-Relationship-Syntax](./Insurance-Example_Alternative-Relationship-Syntax.cml): The simple context map example in stage two, but illustrating the alternative relationship syntax.
  * [Insurance-Example_User_Representations](./Insurance-Example_User_Representations.scl): Service Cutter user representations file (for Service Cutter integration) to generate new service cuts

 The following bounded contexts are involved in the system: